razker/video-playlist-home-assignment/README.md

 ## Client Tests

 To run tests use npm run test.
-I made tests for 1 major component only, but if I had more timr I would test Redux and socket.io as well.
+I made tests for 1 major component only, but if I had more time I would test Redux and socket.io as well.

 ## The Server